alt

 Cooper’s Hill

 England is known for many spectacles, from Glastonbury Festival to Royal Ascot, but one of the quirkiest of all is our world-famous cheese-rolling event .
 Now officially an extreme sport, cheese rolling attracts competitors from around the world to the glorious Gloucestershire countryside.
 If you’re not familiar with this bank holiday event, the main premise is to chase a wheel of Double Gloucester cheese down the incredibly steep Cooper’s Hill, a 200-yard-long mound with a gradient of 1:2.
-If you would like to witness tumbling adrenaline junkies chasing some cheese, this year’s event takes place on 29 May.
+If you would like to witness tumbling adrenaline junkies chasing some cheese, make your way to Cooper’s Hill early to secure a great viewing spot, before it starts at noon.

 More things to do in Gloucestershire